Film, television and theatre may exert a powerful influence on community attitudes towards mental health concerns due to their broad reach and appeal.

 As such, collaboration between the mental health sector and the film, television and theatre industries may provide the potential for positive portrayals that entertain and inform the audience, as well as countering negative portrayals of mental illness and mental health problems.

-Film and drama have an important role in informing and influencing community attitudes about people who experience mental health issues.
+Film and drama have an important role in informing and influencing community attitudes about people who experience mental health concerns.
 Research has demonstrated a link between negative portrayals of mental illness in the mass media (including film and drama) and negative beliefs among members of the community.
 Public attitudes to people with a mental illness contribute to the stigma associated with mental illness.

 A survey conducted by SANE Australia (2005) found that 76% of consumers and carers experience stigma at least every few months.
 Stigma can lead to discrimination in areas such as housing, study and employment.
 It may also prevent people from seeking help, resulting in untreated illness and possibly contributing to suicidal thinking and behaviour.

-While depictions of mental illness that perpetuate stereotypes can lead to negative community attitudes, authentic and truthful portrayals have the potential to increase understanding of mental health issues in the general community and decrease the stigma and discrimination experienced by people living with mental illness.
+While depictions of mental illness that perpetuate stereotypes can lead to negative community attitudes, authentic and truthful portrayals have the potential to increase understanding of mental health concerns in the general community and decrease the stigma and discrimination experienced by people living with mental illness.

 In preparing to write a story involving mental illness, it is useful to have an understanding of the potential impact of such portrayals.